iooops/webAudioPluginLib/README.md

 # Web Audio Plugin Library (First Draft Version)

-### Mission: Creating a web audio plugin library that can help make it easier to build web audio plugins for web DAW hosts.
+### Mission: Creating a web audio plugin library that can help make it easier for developers to build web audio plugins for web DAW hosts.

 ## Before we start
 There're currently several projects going on for making web audio plugins.